pramnora/javascript/programs/search/database/phonebook/html/select/README.md

 -----

-4> (The very highly 'compressed' version...; read below.)
+4>

 ## Code compression

-When I looked at what was the original 'source code'...I noticed that it consisted of 182 lines in length;
+When I looked at what was the original 'source code'...I noticed that it consisted of 182 lines in length.

+When I deleted the unnecessary code comment lines/and, also, removed the unnecessary blank vertical space lines;
+then, I very quickly discovered the code line was, in fact, halved.

+But, what if it was possible to compress that code down even further...;
+with the ultimate aim of compressing it down to reach what is it's ultimate limit...???
-next, I had the idea to try and compress the code down...eventually, getting it to become just 4 lines in length.
+Well, eventually, I was able to compress it down to become just 4 lines in length...!

 Of course, this very highly compressed code does no longer function exactly the same as did the original full blown version;
 however, it is essentially the same code as was there before.
+You select a name/click the button: [Phone number]/and, the corresponding phone number of that name appears.

-You just have to add further select: option="value" statements...by using 'copy and paste'.
+You just have to add further select:
+option="value"
+...statements...by using 'copy and paste'.

+Natually, of course, the more you copy and paste: option="value"...;
+then, the longer the code gets...; or, rather the database grows.